appdefensealliance/ASA-WG/Web App Profile/Web App Test Guide.md

    * 2.2.
 The initial password or codes shall contain letters and numbers.
    * 2.3.
 The initial password or codes shall expire after a short period of time.
 (24 hours is the recommended period.
 However, 48 hours is the maximum period allowed.)
    * 2.4.
 The initial password or codes shall not be permitted to become long term passwords.
-3. Password length and complexity shall be sufficient that other controls provided above will mitigate a brute force attack.

 *L2*
 1. An ADA-approved external user authentication service may be used.